thangckt/thangckt.github.io/docs/index.md

 These notes are random, messy, improvised, and inevitable for some rare situations but helpless for almost others.

 It is fun if something here is valid for you.
-Even nothing here is valid for you, just enjoin Mendelssohn's excellent pieces.
+In other cases, just enjoin Mendelssohn's excellent pieces.

 !!! quote ""